Everything you need from a business phone without the fluff

 What is Caller ID?

-As mentioned above, they function differently (outbound calling requires access to a separate database that isn’t free), but the idea is the same for both.
+As mentioned above, they function differently (outbound calling requires access to a separate database that isn’t typically free), but the idea of knowing who’s calling is the same for both.

 What is CNAM?

 CNAM is the database that registers Caller ID tags for outbound calls.
 For example, let’s say your MightyCall number (or your phone number in general) is 843-366-9288, but you want your Caller ID to say “Pete’s Auto Repair”—you would register for that and pay the one-time charge (MightyCall can help its users register CNAM for free) and all your future outbound calls would have your business tag instead of just your phone number.

 CNAM is not guaranteed to work 100% of the time because your service provider (Verizon, Sprint, etc.) controls its usage, but generally most calls will still show your business name when you call others.
 In some situations, such as when you and the person you are calling use different service providers, the CNAM tag may not transmit through, but this is only an occasion hiccup.

 If things go normally, most of your outgoing phone calls will carry your brand once you register in CNAM, letting people know that a trusted company is calling them and not just some random person or call center.

 How to differentiate between business and personal calls